salman-uq2024/next-speed-kit/docs/deploy.md

   node dist/cli/index.js audit https://your-project.vercel.app --tag vercel-deploy
   ```
   This generates reports in the `reports/` directory.
 See [ops.md](./ops.md) for audit details.
-- For custom domains or advanced configurations, modify `vercel.json` in the `example/` directory and redeploy.
+- For custom domains or advanced configurations, add an `example/vercel.json` file tailored to your needs and redeploy.

 ## Troubleshooting